 Cheese3D#

-Cheese3D is a pipeline for tracking mouse facial movements built on top of existing tools like DeepLabCut/DeepLabCut and lambdaloop/anipose.
+Cheese3D is a pipeline for tracking mouse facial movements built on top of existing tools (DeepLabCut/DeepLabCut and lambdaloop/anipose).
 By tracking anatomically-informed keypoints using multiple cameras registered in 3D, our pipeline produces sensitive, high-precision facial movement data that can be related internal state (e.g., electrophysiology).

 Cheese3D output can be visualized interactively.